BrightspaceUI/core/mixins/localize-mixin.md

 ### `getLocalizedResources()`

-To localize text, your component must provide localized resources to the mixin.
-To do this, implement the `getLocalizeResources()` method in your component.
+To localize text, your component must provide localized resources to the mixin by implementing the `getLocalizeResources()` method.
 It will be passed an array of lowercase languages in preferential order.
 These will be based on the language of the page (i.e. `<html lang="fr-ca">`) and D2L organization fallback language (i.e. `<html data-lang-default="fr">`).

 Your implementation should find the resources that best match the languages passed in.
 It should then return an object containing two values:
 - `language` (string): the language of the resources